 - How to care for your down equipment

 You may also need to wash your down jacket or sleeping bag after it's gotten damp or seriously wet.
-When down gets damp, the fluffy filaments flatten and clump together.
 Don't worry – your down isn't ruined!
 But you do need to wash and dry it properly to restore its warmth-trapping loft.

 A large tumble dryer is essential.
 You can air dry your down equipment but it's much less effective.
 Air drying takes a long time and you will have to constantly agitate the down as it dries to ensure that it doesn't clump.